 The tube was gone when I woke up.
 The light from the sun through the window was fading.
 With the tube removed from my throat, other sources of misery took its place.
 The first was my raw, throbbing throat which was surrounded by a mouth so dry it had the texture of the desert floor of the Mohave.
 Like the rich man in Hades, my torment was great, and I begged Lazarus to dip his finger in cool water and give me a drop.
 Lazarus was my nurse whom I saw for the first time through the haze of intoxication.
 She explained that my recovery would go far better if I remained dry for the night.
 The clock on the wall said 8 pm.

 My second source of misery was the sensation of having a 12 inch by 12 inch steel plate riveted to my chest, and continues to a lesser degree to this day.
-Breathing seemed to take a conscious effort, and if I didn’t keep up, I gasped for air.
+Breathing took a conscious effort, and if I didn’t keep up, I gasped for air.
 Several times I woke up gasping without hope of comfort until daylight as I remembered, “His mercies are new every morning.”
 I thanked God for life but asked for heaven.

 At 9 pm, I woke to voices outside my room: two women and a man.
 They were nurses, and one of the women was the supervisor.
 She asked the man if he called a doctor about a patient.
 He said he did and explained why it was necessary.
 She told him there was a chain of command on her floor, and she needed to know everything that went on in her ward.
 He explained that he was familiar with the doctor and only called him because the doctor gave him his number and told him to call under certain circumstances.
 The supervisor was not appeased, and the two were arguing when Dr Martin appeared beside me.

 I wondered why he was not home with his family.
 Though I was his patient, I was under the surgeon’s care, but Dr Martin cared as well.
 That was why he was there.
 He said my surgery went well.
 Dr Mull did six bypasses instead of five, making the surgery longer than normal.
 Though my recovery would be difficult, the doctor said I could handle it.
-The lights behind him were bright, so I kept my eyes closed and listened to him, but the nurses’ conversation droned on behind us, outside the room.
+The lights behind him were bright, so I kept my eyes closed and listened, but the nurses’ conversation droned on behind us, outside the room.
 Aggravated at the interruption, I told the doctor the staff needed to take their grievances elsewhere.
 The doctor disappeared for a moment, and when he reappeared, we talked uninterrupted.

 I slept hard, and thought I made it through the night, but when I looked at the clock, only 15-20 minutes had passed.
 This happened over and over for eight hours.
 Every moment I was awake was misery.
 At 3 am, the nurse finally conceded and gave me a few drops of water in the form of ice chips.
 It was half a teaspoon at most, but I was grateful.